Are you like me?

 To be honest that’s really before I had researched lion’s mane in depth; at the time I was just trying to take a variety of supplements that seemed like they might help my brain heal.
 Now that I’ve done a lot more research on this ‘shroom, I would definitely take Lion’s Mane again if I hit my head again or was feeling any lingering effects from my past brain injury.

 I take Lion’s Mane every day anyway by default, because it is part of my daily pre-made nootropic stack.
 In that context, I feel like it plays a role in overall brain structural support, but not something I necessarily feel.
 Still, I am happy to take it for longer-range brain health, especially given my concussion history.
+More on Nootropics for Concussion.

 Is Lion’s Mane Mushroom a Good Nootropic?